 The time has come for me to feel the need to do some educational work on ALS.
 Not in the sense of hard facts.
 Hard facts and figures can be found on enough other sites.
 And they are either incorrect or should be treated with great caution, or they are boring.
 Mostly both.
 If statistics have their way, I'm already in the ground.
 But I don't see myself there for a long time yet.

-ALS is a pretty freaky clinical picture.
+ALS is a pretty crazy disease.
 How would I describe it?
 What does it mean for the person affected in everyday life?
 How do you behave as an outsider?
 Not so easy to answer when you think about it.
 Because I think the only real unique selling point is the constant change.
-The word "constant" was chosen deliberately.
+The word „constant“ was chosen deliberately.

 At first, everything is completely surreal.
 In my case, I kept tripping over my right foot while jogging in the forest.
 It turned out later that the cause was an incipient weakness of the foot lifter.
 Hard to imagine.
 One moment you're trying to reach your personal goal for the year in September, before the Wiesn starts.
 And then the strong beer season.
 Winter Tollwood.
 Yes, and winter itself, with Advent and Christmas.
 There wouldn't be much time to complete the 1,000 km.
 Everything looked promising.
 And then this.
 You fly over your own feet and can't do 2 km without asthma spray.
 In winter.

 Time jump.
-I am in a wheelchair.
-Now I no longer have to be continuously told that I am in good health and should rather see a psychiatrist instead of another neurologist.
-After half a year of running from doctor to doctor, there is now a diagnosis: suspected amyotrophic lateral sclerosis, by ruling out all other "known" diseases.
-They couldn't tell me much about it, they told me at the hospital.
-But I shouldn't ask Dr. Google so much.
+I'm in a wheelchair.
+Now I no longer have to keep being told that I'm perfectly healthy and should see a psychiatrist instead of another neurologist.
+After six months of running from doctor to doctor, I now have a diagnosis: suspected amyotrophic lateral sclerosis, having ruled out all other „known“ diseases.
+They couldn't tell me much about it, I was told at the hospital.
+But I shouldn't ask Dr Google so much.
 But who else do I ask?
-At the hospital, I even had to pull the information out of the professor's nose that there is no treatment for it, that the disease is incurable and will lead inexorably to death within a few years.
+At the hospital, I even had to prise the information out of the professor's nose that there is no treatment for it, that the disease is incurable and will lead inexorably to death within a few years.
 Still surreal.

 Change of scenery.
 I drive my S4 to the customer.
 It was my fifth Audi at the time.
 Petrolhead, guilty.
 The car was bought, then I had it converted to hand throttle because my legs are paralysed.
 I probably would have had to go to driving school for it.
 But it wouldn't have been worth the effort.
 Until there's any doubt about a hearing, just take my licence away.
 I won't be able to drive anyway.
 I already can't lift my Ottobock lightweight wheelchair.
 I'm ordering a full carbon ultralight wheelchair, the price of which I've pushed into the five-digit range.
 This aid is not covered by the health insurance.
 I should use the existing wheelchair.
 Yes, thank you for this high-quality rejection.